 Official Rules for Changing your Branch

-- Branch change will be considered only at the end of first semester [July-Nov].
-The performance of the first semester (Grade Point Average) will be the basis for consideration for changes of branches.
+- Branch change will be considered only at the end of the first semester [July-Nov, 2018].
+The performance of the two courses (Grade Point Average of MA1101 and PH1010) will be the basis for consideration for changes of branches.
 In case of a tie, overall GPA of the first semester will be taken into account.

-- All students (except Dual Degree programme in Engineering Design Branch) who have successfully completed the first semester of all the courses will be eligible for consideration for the change of branch subject to the availability of vacancies.
+- All students who have successfully completed the first semester of all the courses will be eligible for consideration for the change of branch subject to the availability of vacancies.
 Dual Degree students are not eligible to seek change to a branch in the 4-year B.Tech. programme and vice versa.

 - In making a change of branch, the strength of a class should not fall below the existing strength by more than 10% and should not go above the sanctioned strength by more than 10% percent.
 For this purpose, the strength in both cases refers to the total strength of the students in the class.

 - Since CS Dual Degree sanctioned strength is ‘zero’ for 2018 Batch, 10 % of erstwhile sanctioned intake 14 (i.e. 1 seat) is available for Dual Degree Branch Change.

 - If a student with a higher GPA is not offered a particular branch because of other constraints, this will not be offered to any other student with a lower GPA even if he/she is eligible on the basis of the above norms.

 - Change of Branch rules is subject to revision from time to time and the decision of the Senate will be final and binding.

 The guidelines for the current year will be informed by the academic section soon.

 The Grade Point Average (GPA) can be calculated using the formula: